Blog icon

 iPhD projects must:

-• align with Australian Government and CSIRO priorities
+• align with CSIRO and Government priorities

-• be with an Australian industry partner or an industry partner with an Australian presence (Government and not-for-profits are excluded)
+• be with an Australian industry partner or an industry partner with an Australian presence

 • be limited to domestic students